 Hundreds of damaged houses were abandoned by their inhabitants.
 As a consequence, an emergency committee was set up by the civil protection and the head of district of Korca.

-Caritas Albania has been on site since the third day of tremors.
+After the first earthquake in June, Caritas Albania was on site since the third day of tremors.
 Once the situation started to calm down, and in coordination with the local authorities and the civil protection department, Caritas Albania undertook a comprehensive needs assessment.
 The affected population was consulted at all stages.

 The Caritas Albania emergency board and the Diocese of South Albania planned for a two-phase intervention: rapid support and reconstruction phase.